-Folyo has simplified the search for a visual designer.
-Described by the owner as a “private project alert service” for designers, they maintain a database of freelance designers that have been pre approved by the platform.
+Folyo helps simplify your search for a visual designer.
+Described by the owner as a “private project alert service” for designers, they maintain a database of freelance designers that have been pre-approved by the platform.
 When you submit your request, it goes out to matching designers, and the ones that are available and respond are then passed to you to review.
-They are able to maintain top quality remote visual designers by guaranteeing good jobs.
-In other words, they will only accept your job if it comes from a reputable company and pays reasonable rates.
+They can maintain some of the top quality remote visual designers by providing reputable jobs.
+In other words, they will only accept your job if it comes from a reliable company and pays reasonable rates.

-- The process of sorting out designers who are inexperienced or not available from the top visual designers has been taken care of for you.
+- Sort out designers who are inexperienced or not available from some of the top visual designers has been taken care of for you.

-- You will receive recommendations of designers that fit your needs.
+- You will receive recommendations of designers based on your needs.